JIAXINGUY/jiaxing.yu.github.io/_posts/2021-02-01-welcome-to-jekyll.markdown

         <p> --> I presented my Master’s Thesis at LSA 2021 <a href="http://www.sas.rochester.edu/cls/assets/pdf/working/fall-20/4yupaper.pdf">'The Syntactic and Semantic Analysis of Classifier-noun phrases in Mandarin'</a>, with emphasis on lexical semantics of classifiers, under the supervision of Scott Grimm. </p>

         <font color="blue">As for organizational and volunteer service:</font>
+        <p> I serve as a LaCo session chair of ESSLLI2024 Student Session.</p>
         <p> I served as the <a href="https://sites.rutgers.edu/lgsa/news-events/colloquium-series/">Rutgers Linguistics Colloquium </a> Organizer from 2021 to 2023. </p>
         <p> I also served as <a href="https://sites.rutgers.edu/lgsa/reading-groups/star/"> Rutgers Syntax Reading Group </a> organizer from 2021 to 2023. </p>
         <p> I was a member of <a href="https://quantitativesemanticslab.github.io/people">Quantitative Semantics Lab </a> at Rochester. </p>